 Kin’s main business is selling home insurance policies in coastal states where potentially catastrophic weather is a real possibility.

-In addition to regular home insurance, the company sells five kinds of related policies:
+In addition to regular home insurance, the company sells several related policies:

 - Flood insurance